yuxi-liu-wired/cheela/src/dragonsegg/interaction11.md

 "We have plenty of illuminators," Clear-Thinker said.
 "Check with the camera crew to find out which one they can spare, and proceed whenever you are ready."

 The specialist gathered a crew and soon a modified X-ray illuminator with a large focusing mirror and a high-intensity power source moved up to the window of the viewing port.
 The computer first aligned the coordinates of the focal point of the illuminator with the calculated position of the cancer deep within the slowly moving breast.
 Then burst after burst of high intensity X-rays shot out from the illuminator as it was slowly moved back and forth in wide arcs about the focal point buried deep within Amalita.
-The cancer shriveled and died, while the skin at the surface of the breast started to turn pink&mdash;as if it had gotten too much sun at the beach.
+The cancer shriveled and died, while the skin at the surface of the breast started to turn pink---as if it had gotten too much sun at the beach.